-Letter Grade Definition A+ In addition to meeting all expectations under A, The Laboratory's effective communication and extraordinary responsiveness in the face of extreme situations or a national emergency had a materially positive impact on the outcome of the event and/or DOE or other relevant supporting agency's mission objectives A In addition to satisfying the conditions for B+, the Laboratory also meets all of the following: Laboratory management has instilled a culture throughout the lab that emphasizes good communication practices; Communication channels are well-defined, and information is effectively conveyed; Responses to HQ requests for information from all Laboratory representatives are prompt, thorough, correct and succinct; important or critical information is delivered in real-time; Laboratory representatives always initiate a communication with HQ on emerging Laboratory issues; headquarters is never surprised to learn of emerging Laboratory issues through outside channels. А- In addition to satisfying the conditions for B+, Laboratory management has instilled a culture throughout the lab that emphasizes good communication practices; Responses to requests for information are prompt, thorough, and economical/succinct at all levels of interaction; Laboratory representatives often initiate communication with HQ on emerging Laboratory issues; and under critical circumstances, essential information is delivered in real-time
+Letter Grade Definition A + In addition to meeting all expectations under A, The Laboratory's effective communication and extraordinary responsiveness in the face of extreme situations or a national emergency had a materially positive impact on the outcome of the event and/or DOE or other relevant supporting agency's mission objectives A In addition to satisfying the conditions for B+, the Laboratory also meets all of the following: Laboratory management has instilled a culture throughout the lab that emphasizes good communication practices; Communication channels are well-defined, and information is effectively conveyed; Responses to HQ requests for information from all Laboratory representatives are prompt, thorough, correct and succinct; important or critical information is delivered in real-time; Laboratory representatives always initiate a communication with HQ on emerging Laboratory issues; headquarters is never surprised to learn of emerging Laboratory issues through outside channels.
+A- In addition to satisfying the conditions for B+, Laboratory management has instilled a culture throughout the lab that emphasizes good communication practices; Responses to requests for information are prompt, thorough, and economical/succinct at all levels of interaction; Laboratory representatives often initiate communication with HQ on emerging Laboratory issues; and under critical circumstances, essential information is delivered in real-time

-The Laboratory has achieved each of the following objectives:Staff throughout the Laboratory organization engage in good communication practices; B + Responses to requests for information are prompt and thorough; • The accuracy and integrity of the information provided is never in doubt; • Up-to-date point-of-contact information is widely available for all programmatic areas; and Headquarters is always and promptly informed of both positive and negative events at the Laboratory В The Laboratory failed to meet the conditions for B+ in a few instances The Laboratory fails to meet the conditions for B+ for one of the following reasons: • Responses to requests for information do not provide the minimum requirements to B- meet HQ needs; While the integrity of the information provided is never in doubt, its D- accuracy sometimes is; • Laboratory representatives do not take the initiative to alert HQ to emerging Laboratory issues.
-The Laboratory fails to meet the conditions for B+ for one or more of the following reasons: Responses to requests for information frequently fail to provide the minimum • Responses to requests for information frequently fail to provide the minimum requirements to meet HQ needs The Laboratory used outside channels or circumvented HQ in conveying critical С information; The integrity and/or accuracy of information provided is sometimes indoubt; • Laboratory management fails to demonstrate that its employees are held accountable for ensuring effective communication and responsiveness; • Laboratory representatives failed to alert HQ to emerging Laboratory issues.
-The Laboratory fails to meet the conditions for B+ for one of the following reasons: • Laboratory staff are generally well-intentioned in communication but consistently D ineffective and/or incompetent; • The Laboratory management fails to emphasize the importance of effective communication and responsiveness The Laboratory fails to meet the conditions for B+ for one of the following reasons Б • Laboratory staff are openly hostile and/or non-responsive to requests for information - F emails and phone calls are consistently ignored; Responses to requests for information are consistently incorrect, inaccurate or fraudulant information is not organized is incomplete or is fabricated fraudulent - information is not organized, is incomplete, or is fabricated.
+The Laboratory has achieved each of the following objectives: Staff throughout the Laboratory organization engage in good communication practices; B+ Responses to requests for information are prompt and thorough; The accuracy and integrity of the information provided is never in doubt; R ' Up-to-date point-of-contact information is widely available for all programmatic areas; and Headquarters is always and promptly informed of both positive and negative events at the Laboratory В The Laboratory failed to meet the conditions for B+ in a few instances The Laboratory fails to meet the conditions for B+ for one of the following reasons: • Responses to requests for information do not provide the minimum requirements to meet HQ needs; While the integrity of the information provided is never in doubt, its B- accuracy sometimes is; • Laboratory representatives do not take the initiative to alert HQ to emerging Laboratory issues.
+The Laboratory fails to meet the conditions for B+ for one or more of the following reasons: Responses to requests for information frequently fail to provide the minimum requirements to meet HQ needs С • The Laboratory used outside channels or circumvented HQ in conveying critical C information; • The integrity and/or accuracy of information provided is sometimes in doubt; • Laboratory management fails to demonstrate that its employees are held accountable for ensuring effective communication and responsiveness; Laboratory representatives failed to alert HQ to emerging Laboratory issues.
+The Laboratory fails to meet the conditions for B+ for one of the following reasons: р • Laboratory staff are generally well-intentioned in communication but consistently D ineffective and/or incompetent; The Laboratory management fails to emphasize the importance of effective • The Laboratory management fails to emphasize the importance of effective communication and responsiveness The Laboratory fails to meet the conditions for B+ for one of the following reasons Laboratory staff are openly hostile and/or non-responsive to requests for information - F emails and phone calls are consistently ignored; π, Responses to requests for information are consistently incorrect, inaccurate or fraudulent - information is not organized, is incomplete, or is fabricated.